 What is enamel?
 What should you expect with kiln fired enamel jewelry?

 In simple terms, enamel in raw form is finely ground glass- a powder.
 It gets sifted over metal and fired in a kiln at 1500 degrees.
 The powdered glass fuses to the metal and creates a glassy, smooth and vibrantly colored surface.

 Enamel has been used on industrial signage, and can also be found on antique kitchen ware as well as jewelry.

 Enamel jewelry is fragile but gorgeous.
 Please do not wear your jewelry constantly, or during heavy exercise.
 When you are not wearing your jewelry, place in a soft storage container that prohibits jostling with other jewelry.
 Earrings should be stored in separate containers each to avoid chipping one another.
 Layered cuffs should be worn snugly so as not to overlap eachother.

-Each repair is examined individually, so repair costs vary, and in a lot of cases will cost you nothing but shipping fees.
+Each repair is examined individually.
+Usually we will charge you nothing but shipping fees.
 If you’d like a repair box sent to you with enclosed postage, contact LOCJ.